spdk/spdk.github.io/development.md

 <a id="gerrithub"></a>
 ## GerritHub Configuration

 You'll log in to GerritHub using your GitHub account.
-Here are a few common settings you might want to setup for SPDK:
+Once logged in, in the top right corner click your user name and select 'Settings'.
+You should set up the following:

 * `Profile`: Verify that the information is correct here.
+* `HTTP Password`: Generate a password.
+You'll use this password when prompted by git (not your GitHub password!).
 * `Preferences`:
   * Set Maximum Page Size to 100 rows per page.
 Otherwise you'll be hitting 'next' a lot.
   * We highly recommend you set your Email Notifications to None.
 Gerrit can send a lot of emails!